deemp/flakes/README.md

 It contains:
 - Codium with all necessary extensions for Haskell and Nix
-- Shell tools for Haskell and Nix, like ghc, stack, ghcid
+- Shell tools for Haskell and Nix, like ghc, stack, ghcid, rnix-lsp
-- A hand-made tool for adding and removing problems (template file to be supported)
+- A hand-made tool for adding and removing modules and file templates (`manager`)

 ## Quick start